learn-co-students/chicago-web-082619/sinatra-forms-associated-objects/README.md

 #### Deliverables

 As a site visitor, I should be able to see a list of authors
-1. Does my schema have to change?
+- What routes do I need?

-2. What routes do I need?
+As a site visitor, I should be able to see a list of books

 As a site visitor, I should be able to click on each book title to see more information about that book